sagemath/sagewiki_to_gh-2022-10-10/days22/greenberg.md

   * A program for finding certain integral modular symbols that Matt G. wanted: http://nt.sagenb.org/home/pub/13/

   * All of the code Ben Linowitz produced during the conference: [[attachment:Ben_Linowitz_SD22.sws|Sage worksheet (sws)]]

+  * All the code and data that William Stein computed when making a big table of newforms: http://sage.math.washington.edu/home/wstein/db/modsym-2010

+  * William's improvements to reduction mod primes code in sage: http://trac.sagemath.org/sage_trac/ticket/9400